Smarty Jones: In popular culture

 Smarty Jones is often referred to as "The People's Horse" or "America's Horse".

-Smarty Jones appeared on the Mary 10, 2004, cover of Sports Illustrated.
+Smarty Jones appeared on the May 10, 2004, cover of Sports Illustrated.

 A documentary, "The Ride of a Lifetime—The Smarty Jones Story", was shown for the first time on September 20, 2024, at Parx Racing.

 New Yorker and rapper Wiki released a single entitled "Smarty Jones" as part of the two-song release, "Fee Fi Fo Fum b/w Smarty Jones" on October 18, 2019.